LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Connector API/api-reference/sendapi-error-codes.md

 search: exclude
 ---

-The API returns an error response whenever authentication or authorization failed.
-Such an error response contains a JSON payload which details on the reason.
-For example, if the AppJWT is missing then the Send API will return the following response.
+The API returns an error response for every authentication failure.
+Such an error response, contains a JSON payload which details the error reason.
+For example, if the AppJWT is missing, then the Send API will return the following response:

 ```json
 {